EDUCBA Logo

 Here are some of the Comparison between Jira vs Confluence

-Description A Confluence is a collaboration tool that stores and organizes all of your information assets around the projects you’re doing in JIRA JIRA is an issue management platform that allows teams to manage their issues throughout their entire lifecycle easily.
-It is highly customizable and can fit in any workflow we need.
-It is basically used in software development as a way to manage and track development efforts.
+Description A Confluence is a collaboration tool that stores and organizes all your information assets around your projects in Jira.
+JIRA is an issue management platform that allows teams to easily manage their issues throughout their entire lifecycle.
+It is highly customizable and can fit into any workflow we need.
+Developers use it to manage and track development efforts in software development.

-Small, Midsize and Enterprise customers Small, Midsize and Enterprise customers
+Typical customers Small, Midsize, and Enterprise customers.
+Small, Midsize, and Enterprise customers.

 Pricing Starting from $10 / month Starting from $10 / month